Rich in all things art and culture, music is another genre that definitely does not fall short in Croatia!

 Croatia’s music scene is as varied as its archipelago.
 Between tradition and modern rendition, Croatian music is favoured as much by locals as it is internationally.Table of contents

 Between medieval, romanticism, renaissance and baroque, Croatia’s history of music dates back centuries.
 The oldest preserved artefacts date from the medieval era around the 11th to 15th century.
 A shift was noticed thereafter during the renaissance and baroque period where music was enjoyed outside of religious walls and celebrated domestically.
 During the 16th century, folk music was immortalised by way of transcripts which was usually passed down by word of mouth.

-Croatia sits in a unique position given its location its music varies depending on the region.
+Croatia sits in a unique position, given its location, and its music varies depending on the region.
 The music is juxtaposed with influences from Central Europe, the Mediterranean as well as the Balkans all providing a rich folk approach.
-The Croatian musica culture is highly regarded and celebrated throughout the country and many forms have been registered in UNESCO’s list of Intangible Heritage including some styles below!
+The Croatian music culture is highly regarded and celebrated throughout the country and many forms have been registered in UNESCO’s list of Intangible Heritage including some styles below!

 Along the Dalmatian Coast, Klapa is the most prominent type of singing.
 Klapa consists of a group, predominantly males, harmonising in a-capella.
 Klapa translates to ‘a group of friends’ who sing of love and loss and it serves as a way of passing down the tales of Croatian history.

 Whilst their voices play the major part, Klapa musicians are often accompanied by a tamburica or mandolin – think mini guitar – accordion, and double bass.
 It’s also more common than not that these singers wear a traditional costume, ‘nošnje’, as they’re performing.